José Pablo Córdoba

-José Pablo Córdoba Perez (born 10 December 1998) is a Costa Rican professional footballer who plays for A.D.
-Guanacasteca in the Liga FPD.
+José Pablo Córdoba Perez (born 10 December 1998) is a Costa Rican professional footballer who plays for Puntarenas FC in the Liga FPD.

-Career
+Club career

 From Nicoya, Córdoba played the opening section of the 2019 Segunda División de Costa Rica with A.D.
 Guanacasteca.
 He signed for C.S.
-Herediano in March 2019, but didn’t establish a first team place and joined La U Universitarios on loan.
+Herediano in March 2019, but didn't establish a first team place and joined La U Universitarios on loan.
 He rejoined Guanacasteca and won promotion to the Liga FPD in May 2021.
 After a brief loan to A.D.
 Municipal Liberia under his former boss Minor Díaz in which he scored three goals in as many games, Córdoba struck a run of form during Clausura 2023, which led him to be the team's top scorer with six goals to move the club from the bottom of the table.

 International career

 In March 2023 he was called up to the Costa Rica national football team for the first time.